briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 Finally, here are some less important options that I like to set.

 * Enable the shared clipboard.
-This won't actually work until we install the [VirtualBox Guest Additions], but feel free to enable it early so you don't forget.
+This won't work until we install the [VirtualBox Guest Additions], but feel free to enable it early so you don't forget.
 * Set the amount of memory.
 Make sure not to exceed what your host system has available.
 * Set the boot order.
 Chances are that the default is perfectly fine, but I